New York banking regulator probes PwC, Promontory

-NEW YORK (Reuters) - New York state’s banking regulator subpoenaed PricewaterhouseCoopers (PwC) and Promontory Financial Group as part of an effort to reform the consulting industry, according to people familiar with the matter.
+NEW YORK, Sept 13 (Reuters) - New York state’s banking regulator subpoenaed PricewaterhouseCoopers (PwC) and Promontory Financial Group as part of an effort to reform the consulting industry, according to people familiar with the matter.

 The subpoenas, issued by the New York State Department of Financial Services, are part of a probe of the independence of consultants retained by banks, often at the behest of regulators.